Splendid Summer - Activities for all

 Other things to do

-It seems that more places are beginning to open up; the safest places still seem to be outdoors ones.
+It still seems that the safest places are outdoors.
 Hopefully the weather will be nice over the summer so see if you can get to any of these places - they're all family friendly, inexpensive & reasonably local!
 Click the links beneath each attraction to find out more.

 Danebury Ring (take the dog!)